XiangnianZhou/quark-renderer/README.md

 - Fixed some bugs in /test directory.
 - Use [jsduck](https://github.com/senchalabs/jsduck) for better API document.
 - Refactored all the comments for jsduck.
+- Support Wechat mini-program directly, do not need any hack.

 ## Usage